koreylombardi17/spring-boot/spring-data-jpa/custom-validator-app/README.md

 Java Application built with Spring Boot using Spring Data JPA.
 This application is an example demonstrating how to build a custom Validator.
-The Validator will check if a cusomer's email already exist in database.
-When a customer is creating a new account, if user already exist, Validator will throw an error.
+When a customer is creating a new account, if email already exist in the database, the Validator will throw an error.